🎯 What is prompt engineering?

 3. A third prompt creates action items

-2. Ambiguous Instructions
+2. Ambiguous instructions

-❌ "Make something good" → Subjective, not measurable
+❌ "Do something good" → Subjective, non-measurable

-✅ "Write a 500-word text, middle-school reading level,
+✅ "Write a 500-word text, middle school reading level,

 with at least 3 concrete examples" → Objective, verifiable

-3. Forgetting the Output Format
+3. Forgetting the output format

 If you don't specify the format, the AI will choose for you — and it won't always be what you wanted.

-4. Not Iterating
+4. Not iterating

-5. Ignoring "Temperature"
+5. Ignoring "temperature"

-Temperature controls the model's creativity:
+Temperature controls the creativity of the model:

-- Low temperature (0-0.3): factual, consistent, predictable responses
+- Low temperature (0-0.3): factual, coherent, predictable responses

-- Medium temperature (0.4-0.7): good balance of creativity/consistency
+- Medium temperature (0.4-0.7): good creativity/coherence balance

 - High temperature (0.8-1.0): creative, varied, sometimes surprising responses